 harder.
 If it works too hard, it can heat up and shut off automatically.
 Severe

-clogging can result in short cycling. - Leaking Refrigerant: Another leading cause of
+clogging can result in short cycling.

 short cycling in your AC could be an overheating condenser.
 The condenser heats